 So, let’s take a look at our favourite Custom Shop guitars and see exactly why these should be on your list of consideration.

-The Fender Custom Shop 1960 Stratocaster Relic Candy Apple Red model provides the player with an instrument straight out of 1960 with every aspect meticulously designed to recreate the construction and playability of an original.
-Every aspect down to the smallest detail has been faithfully reproduced including the period correct Oval "C" neck profile, rosewood fretboard and flash coat lacquer finish that allows the lightweight two-piece select Alder body to breathe and resonate more freely.
+Every aspect down to the smallest detail has been faithfully reproduced including the period-correct Oval "C" neck profile, rosewood fretboard and a flash coat lacquer finish that allows the lightweight two-piece select Alder body to breathe and resonate more freely.

 Want to watch more custom shop guitar videos?
 Check out our Custom Shop Sundays series over at our PMTVUK YouTube channel.